refresh-bio/FAMSA/README.md

 The major algorithmic features in FAMSA are:
 * Pairwise distances based on the longest common subsequence (LCS).
 Thanks to the bit-level parallelism and utilization of SIMD extensions, LCS can be computed very fast.
 * Single-linkage guide trees.
 While being very accurate, single-linkage trees can be established without storing entire distance matrix, which makes them suitable for large alignments.
 Although, alternative guide tree algorithms like UPGMA and neigbour joining ale also provided.
 * The new heuristic based on K-Medoid clustering for generating fast guide trees.
 Medoid trees can be calculated in O(NlogN) time and work with all types of subtrees (single linkage, UPGMA, NJ).
 The heuristic can be enabled with `-medoidtree` switch.
-Medoid trees allows ultra-scale alignments (e.g., the family of 3 million ABC transporters was processed in 3 hours).
+Medoid trees allows ultra-scale alignments (e.g., the family of 3 million ABC transporters was processed in five minutes).

 ## Experimental results